williameclee/MatlabColourmapGenerator/README.md

-# Custom MATLAB Colour Selector
+# Custom MATLAB Colourmap Generator

 This repository contains MATLAB scripts for quickly selecting custom colours and colourmaps for MATLAB.